saurabhhebbalkar5/Marathi-Sentences-Multi30k/README.md

 # Marathi-Sentences-Multi30k
 English-Marathi image descriptions of the Multi30k dataset.
+These sentences can be used to develop Multi-modal Machine Trasnlation Model for an under-resourced English-Marathi language pair.

 Download the Images from: http://www.statmt.org/wmt16/multimodal-task.html